-Authentic oxycodone M30 tablets (top) vs. counterfeit oxycodone M30 tablets containing fentanyl (bottom).
+Authentic oxycodone M30 tablets (top) vs. fake oxycodone M30 tablets containing fentanyl (bottom).

-As our nation remains in the midst of an opioid crisis, another disturbing trend has emerged: the selling and the use of counterfeit medication.
+As our nation remains in the midst of an opioid crisis, another disturbing trend has emerged: the selling and the use of fake medication.

 These pills, which are often sold online, look like legitimate prescription meds such as oxycodone or Adderall.
 In fact, people buy them believing that they are similar to the pills you would get from the doctor.

 - According to DEA lab testing: 6 out of every 10 pills with fentanyl contain a potentially lethal dose.